charlinchui/charlinchui/README.md

 ## 💻 Full Stack Solutions Developer

+Spanish software engineer currently living in Ireland.
-Backend-focused software engineer specialising in the Node ecosystem and Google Cloud Infrastructure.
-I build robust, scalable systems and occasionally dabble in the mysterious art of CSS.
+Specialising in the Node ecosystem and Google Cloud Infrastructure.
+Enthusiastic about Go and building robust, scalable systems.

 > *I write Node for a living, I write Go for fun.*